 Do you want help choosing the product?

-Why Illumination Determines Pick-and-Place Accuracy
+Why Illumination Decides Pick-and-Place Accuracy

 Illumination Techniques for SMD Component Inspection